Ericdmch/Voron_Vitalis/README.md

 ## Features

-- **High Precision Printing**: The Voron 0.2 platform ensures accurate, repeatable results with tight tolerances.
+- **High Precision Printing**: The Voron platform ensures accurate, repeatable results with tight tolerances.
-- **Custom Nozzle for Bio-Materials**: Specially designed nozzle for handling bio-materials such as hydrogels and cell-laden inks.
 - **Sterilizable Build Plate**: The build plate is modified to allow easy sterilization between prints to maintain a sterile environment.
 - **Climate Control**: Added control system to maintain an optimal temperature and humidity level in the print chamber.
 - **Easy Material Loading**: The system has been optimized for fast and sterile material loading, ensuring minimal contamination risks.